Alexey Lebedev, pianist.

 Charismatic and powerful stage presence, technical mastery at the keyboard and lyrical poetic passion in the sound.

 ..into the eye of a hurricane...

 ...ins Auge eines Orkans geführt...

 At the age of 14 Lebedev made his orchestral debut playing Rachmaninoff's Second Piano Concerto in C minor Op.
 18. He regularly plays as a soloist in numerous recitals, orchestra concerts and as a chamber musician with the Duo Arte Mozart.

 fascinates the audience and the press worldwide

 With numerous awards and top prizes, including the legendary Feruccio Busoni International Piano Competition in Bolzano, the Maria Canals International piano Competition in Barcelona, the Jose Iturbi International Piano Competition in Valencia, Alexey Lebedev belongs to the elite of the young generation at the piano.
 In 2011 he won first prize at the 62nd Gian Battista Viotti International Piano Competition in Vercelli, Italy, considered to be one of the most demanding competitions for young performers.

 Alexey Lebedev graduated summa cum laude from the St. Petersburg State Conservatory in Russia and from the University of Music and Drama Hanover in Germany.
-He has attended master classes and workshops with great Artists such as Alfred Brendel, Leon Fleisher, Dmitry Bashkirov, William Grant Nabore, Joaquin Soriano, Xu Zhong, John O'Conor, Tamas Ungar.
+He perfected his studies with great Pianists and Professors of our time, such as Alfred Brendel, Leon Fleisher, Dmitry Bashkirov, William Grant Nabore, Joaquin Soriano, Xu Zhong, John O'Conor, Tamas Ungar.

 Sonata in C Minor Hob.XVI:20